-This section presents an approach to increase the key lifetime by using a transformation of a previously negotiated key after processing a limited number of integral messages.
-It provides an external parallel and serial re-keying mechanisms (see [AbBell]).
-These mechanisms use an initial (negotiated) key as a master key, which is never used directly for the data processing but is used for key generation.
+This section presents an approach to increase the initial key lifetime by using a transformation of a data processing key (frame key) after processing a limited number of entire messages (frame).
+It provides external parallel and serial re-keying mechanisms (see [AbBell]).
+These mechanisms use initial key K only for frame key generation and never use it directly for data processing.
 Such mechanisms operate outside of the base modes of operations and do not change them at all, therefore they are called "external re-keying" mechanisms in this document.

-External re-keying mechanisms are recommended for usage in protocols that process guite small messages since the maximum gain in increasing the key lifetime is achieved by increasing the number of messages.
+External re-keying mechanisms are recommended for usage in protocols that process quite small messages, since the maximum gain in increasing the initial key lifetime is achieved by increasing the number of messages.

-External re-keying increases the key lifetime through the following approach.
+External re-keying increases the initial key lifetime through the following approach.
 Suppose there is a protocol P with some mode of operation (base encryption or authentication mode).
-Let L1 be a key lifetime limitation induced by side-channel analysis methods (side-channel limitation), let L2 be a key lifetime limitation induced by methods based on the combinatorial properties of used mode of operation (combinatorial limitation) and let q1, q2 be the total numbers of messages of length m, that can be safely processed with a single key K according to these limitations.
+Let L1 be a key lifetime limitation induced by side-channel analysis methods (side-channel limitation), let L2 be a key lifetime limitation induced by methods based on the combinatorial properties of a used mode of operation (combinatorial limitation) and let q1, q2 be the total numbers of messages of length m, that can be safely processed with an initial key K according to these limitations.

-Let L = min(L1, L2), q = min(q1, q2), qm <= L. As L1 limitation is usually much stronger than L2 limitation (L1 < L2), the final key lifetime restriction is equal to the most restrictive limitation L1.
-Thus, as displayed in Figure 2, without re-keying only $q1 (q1m \le$ L1) messages can be safely processed.
+Let L = $\min(L1, L2)$ , q = $\min(q1, q2)$ , q \ m <= L. As L1 limitation is usually much stronger than L2 limitation (L1 < L2), the final key lifetime restriction is equal to the most restrictive limitation L1.
+Thus, as displayed in Figure 2, without re-keying only q1 (q1 \ m <= L1) messages can be safely processed.